 The Arrangement was approved by shareholders at the company's May 24, 2007 Annual and Special General Meeting and closed on June 18, 2007.
 Under the Arrangement, which was also approved by the British Columbia Supreme Court, the company's shareholders received shares of a new company, Q2 Gold Resources Inc. ("Q2 Gold"), which holds the gold properties, on the basis of one Q2 Gold share for every three common shares of Corriente held by them at the close of business on June 15, 2007.
+Q2 Gold has common officers and a common Board of Directors, except that Q2 Gold has one additional director who is independent of Corriente.

-In connection with the Arrangement and to assist Q2 Gold with its business objectives, Corriente and Q2 Gold entered into a secured, interest-bearing convertible loan agreement dated April 23, 2008 pursuant to which Corriente agreed to lend Q2 Gold up to \$750,000 to be advanced in instalments (the "Loan").
-The Loan principal and unpaid interest are due on the earlier of December 31, 2009 (amended from December 31, 2008) and the first date on which Q2 Gold obtains a prospectus filing receipt with respect to any of its securities in any province of Canada.
-The Loan maximum facility was increased from \$750,000 to \$1,500,000 and the maturity date extended to December 31, 2009, by an amendment dated September 25, 2008.
-The current state of financial markets makes it uncertain that Q2 Gold will be able to raise the necessary debt or equity capital to repay the Loan at maturity.
-In the event of any default of the repayment of the Loan, the Q2 Gold assets which collateralize the Loan would become property of the company in accordance with the terms of the agreement.
-Management believes that the Q2 Gold assets would have a fair value greater than or equal to the current carrying value of the Loan.
-Significant changes in the fair value of the underlying Q2 Gold assets could have an impact on the company up to a maximum of the carrying value of the Loan.
+In connection with the Arrangement and to assist Q2 Gold with its business objectives, Corriente and Q2 Gold entered into a collateralized, interest-bearing convertible loan agreement dated April 23, 2007, pursuant to which Corriente agreed to lend Q2 Gold up to \$750,000 including accrued interest, to be advanced in instalments (the "Convertible Loan").
+By amendments dated September 25, 2008 and December 3, 2009, the maximum facility amount of the Convertible Loan was increased from \$750,000 to \$1,500,000 and the maturity date ultimately extended to December 31, 2010.
+No payment was made to the company by Q2 Gold in exchange for the extension.